locuslab/deq-flow/README.md

 ## Training

-Download Chairs pretrained [checkpoints]() into the `checkpoints` directory.
+Download Chairs pretrained [checkpoints](https://drive.google.com/drive/folders/1PeyOr4kmSuMWrh4iwYKbVLqDU6WPX-HM?usp=sharing) into the `checkpoints` directory.

 For the efficiency mode, you can run 1-step gradient to train DEQ-Flow-B via the following command.
 Memory overhead per GPU is about 5800 MB.
-This can be further reduced when combined with `--mixed-precision`.

 You may expect best results of about 1.46 (AEPE) on Sintel (clean), 2.85 (AEPE) on Sintel (final), 5.29 (AEPE) and 16.24 (F1-all) on KITTI.
-This is a reference [log](./log/B_1_step_grad.log).
+This is a reference [log](https://github.com/locuslab/deq-flow/blob/main/ref/B_1_step_grad.txt).

 ```bash
 bash train_B_demo.sh
 ```

 For training a demo of DEQ-Flow-H, you can run this command.
+Memory overhead per GPU is about 6300 MB.
+It can be further reduced to about **4200 MB** per GPU when combined with `--mixed-precision`.
+You can further reduce the memory cost if you employ the CUDA implementation of cost volumn by [RAFT](https://github.com/princeton-vl/RAFT).

+You may expect best results of about 1.41 (AEPE) on Sintel (clean), 2.76 (AEPE) on Sintel (final), 4.44 (AEPE) and 14.81 (F1-all) on KITTI.
+This is a reference [log](https://github.com/locuslab/deq-flow/blob/main/ref/H_1_step_grad.txt).

 ```bash
 bash train_H_demo.sh
 ```

-To train DQE-Flow-B on Chairs and Things, use the following command.
+To train DEQ-Flow-B on Chairs and Things, use the following command.

 ```bash
 bash train_B.sh
 ```

 For the performance mode, you can run this command to train DEQ-Flow-H using the ``C+T`` and ``C+T+S+K+H`` schedule.
-You may expect the performance of < 1.40 (AEPE) on Sintel (clean), 2.60 (AEPE) on Sintel (final), around 4.00 (AEPE) and 13.6 (F1-all) on KITTI.
+You may expect the performance of < 1.40 (AEPE) on Sintel (clean), around 2.60 (AEPE) on Sintel (final), around 4.00 (AEPE) and 13.6 (F1-all) on KITTI.
 DEQ-Flow-H-1,2,3 are checkpoints from three runs.
-The best results usually peak at about 80k to 90k on Things.

 This training protocol needs three 11 GB GPUs.
 In the next several months, an upcoming implementation revision will further reduce this overhead to **less than two 11 GB GPUs**.